renuo/alfred-fast-fuzzy-redmine-projects/README.md

 * `rp-sync`
   Downloads the projects list over the Redmine REST API.
 * `rp <fuzzy project>`
-  Fuzzily searches the local copy of your projects list for `project`.
+  Fuzzily searches the local copy of your projects list for project's `name` and `identifier`.

 ## Development